 homemade tortillas using blue corn.

 We have many Mexican recipes on the blog, and each time I post one, people inevitably ask me what kind of tortillas I like best—corn or flour?
-We all have our own preferences, and some fillings just lend themselves better to a certain type of tortilla.
-I’ll show you how to make a few different kinds.
-My personal favorite is a blend of masa and flour- they are so soft and pliable, and I personally love the texture.
-Adding a little sourdough starter to the tortilla dough brings them over the top!
+We all have our own preferences, and some fillings just lend themselves better to a specific type of tortilla.

-Tortilla Recipe Ingredients
+Homemade Tortilla Recipe Ingredients

-• Water– to make the dough
+• Water– just enough to make the dough.

 • Optional additionsbaking soda ( if making flour tortillas) or add sourdough starter, for the best flavor!

-Homemade Tortillas Instructions
+How to make Homemade Tortillas

 blue corn masa flour.